TathergangBrathering/Alphabetazation/draft/Breathless.md

 C
 Let's climb up to the highest roof top in the world.
 Am                                    G   C
-Just hold on to our glue, our bond, oho, oho
+Just hold on to bond, oho, oho
 C
 You really are addicted, skin to skin inebriated
 Am                                          G   C
-Fall into my arms and your parachute opens, oho, oho.
+Fall into my arms and just relax, oho, oho.

                  F        C                   G   Am All I want is here, great pure freedom, close at hand